gtatters/Thermimage/README.md

 ![Galapagos Night Heron](https://github.com/gtatters/Thermimage/blob/master/inst/extdata/IR_2412.jpg?raw=true)

 Normally, these thermal images require access to software that only runs on Windows operating system.
-This package will allow you to import certain FLIR jpgs and videos and process the images.
+This package will allow you to import certain FLIR jpgs and videos and process the images in R, and thus is platform independent.

 ## Import FLIR JPG